Highway 16 - 2nd Avenue and McBride Street Intersection Improvements

 The Highway 16 - 2nd Avenue and McBride Street Intersection Improvements project is located within the City of Prince Rupert.
 This project was identified in a corridor study, with preliminary investigations and options analysis done in 2017.

-The project includes the construction of a new roundabout, bringing major safety improvements, better pedestrian access and smoother traffic flow to Prince Rupert.
+The project included the construction of a new roundabout, bringing major safety improvements, better pedestrian access and smoother traffic flow to Prince Rupert.

-Work on the roundabout also includes a new 3-metre multi-use pathway as well as accessibility, signage, lighting and transit improvements.
-Some of these enhancements include:
+Work on the roundabout also included a new 3-metre multi-use pathway as well as accessibility, signage, lighting and transit improvements.
+Some of these enhancements included:

 • Bicycle ramps